 Quick TipA lot of beginners tend to over-tighten their snare wires because they want to match the snare sound of their favorite record.
 It is important to understand that drums recorded in the studio have a lot of audio wizardry applied to them and therefore sound much different than live drums.
 If the snares are a bit too ‘buzzy’ for you, try running a small strip of electrical tape over one end of the wires (taped to the head itself) instead of tightening the crud out of the wires.
 This will still give you the resonance of the drum and the wires.

 Well, there you have it.
 I hope I’ve been able to provide you with some good tips on how to make that $30 drum of yours sound like a million bucks!
-I will likely make a YouTube video about this whole process, which I will link to this article when it is completed.

 How to make toms sound better?
 A lot of the same principles used on snare drums for this article apply directly to toms as well, with the obvious exception being the replacement of snare wires as toms do not generally have them.
-Additionally, various muffling techniques can help you to achieve the tom sound you desire.
+Various muffling techniques can help you to achieve the tom sound you desire.